matrix-org/matrix-spec-proposals/proposals/1756-cross-signing.md

 Currently, users will only be allowed to see
 * signatures made by their own master, self-signing or user-signing keys,
-* signatures made by their own devices of their own master key,
+* signatures made by their own devices about their own master key,
 * signatures made by other users' self-signing keys about the other users' own devices,
 * signatures made by other users' master keys about the other users'